 Keto Lemon Bars are my newest best friend!
 Tangy, zesty and so summery in every bite.
 This easy recipe will have you singing its praises too!

 A little nod to the U.S. and their very popular lemon bars.
 This low carb dessert version is just perfect.
-Personally I am a huge lemon dessert fan I am sure many of you may have noticed that through my recipes in my books and the website that I am always kind of sneaking in some curd somewhere.
+Personally, I am a huge lemon dessert fan I am sure many of you may have noticed that through my recipes in my books and the website that I am always kind of sneaking in some curd somewhere.

 Lemon Bar Ingredients